tokamak-network/tonstarter-contracts/README.md

 Create/modify network config in `hardhat.config.ts` and add API key and private key, then run:

+To deploy,
+`npx hardhat run --network rinkeby scripts/deploy_1.js`

+To set init storage,
-`npx hardhat run --network rinkeby scripts/deploy.js`
+`npx hardhat run --network rinkeby scripts/deploy_2.js`

+To create vault,

+To create stakeContract in vault,

 ### Verify on Etherscan